Global Value Fund

 Portfolio Attribution

 We use a proprietary quantitative equity allocation model that assists the portfolio managers in determining the weight of emerging versus developed markets in the Fund.
-Our allocation relative to the weight of emerging markets in the Index is currently neutral.
+Our allocation relative to the weight of emerging markets in the Index is currently overweight.
 We identify five primary factors as most indicative of the ideal allocation target: valuation, quality, earnings growth, macroeconomic, and risk aversion.
-Valuation and earnings growth are currently positive for emerging markets in our model.
-Our quality metrics, which include such measures as profit margins and return on equity, and our risk aversion factor are neutral.
+Our earnings growth and quality metrics, which include such measures as profit margins and return on equity, are currently positive for emerging markets in our model.
+Our risk aversion and valuation indicators are neutral.
 Our macroeconomic indicator is negative for emerging markets.

 Quarterly Investment Outlook